 Penser À ou Penser DE

 The French verbs penser à ou penser de can both be translated as “to think” in English, but they are used in different contexts and have distinct meanings.
 Furthermore, the prepositions à and de play an important role in deciding when to use the pronouns Y and EN.
+You can download a PDF of this lesson guide in my private French Grammar Library.

-Penser à / au / aux / à l’ + THING:
+Penser à / au / aux / à l’ + Thing:

 This construction can be used to express “thinking about” something, indicating what occupies your thoughts or when you’re considering something specific.